facontidavide/CPP_Optimizations_Diary/README.md

 - Double for-loop: elegance or performance?

-## Fantastic data strucutres and where to find them
+## Fantastic data structures and where to find them.

 TODO